-- (a) Except as provided under (b) of this subsection, Ecology will complete an initial investigation within ninety days of discovering a release or threatened release or receiving a release report under WAC 173-340-300. - (b) If an independent remedial investigation, interim action, or cleanup action is completed within ninety days of the discovery of a release or threatened release, Ecology will complete an initial investigation by the earlier of the following: - (i) Ninety days after receiving the independent remedial action report required under WAC 173-340-515(4); - (ii) One-hundred and eighty days after discovering a release or threatened release or receiving a release report. - (5) Department decision.
-Based on the information obtained about the site, the department shall within thirty days of completion of the initial investigation make one or more of the following decisions: - (a) A site hazard assessment is required; - (b) Emergency remedial action is required; - (c) Interim action is required; or - (d) The site requires no further action under this chapter at this time because either: - (i) There has been no release or threatened release of a hazardous substance; or - (ii) A release or threatened release of a hazardous substance has occurred, but in the department's judgment, does not pose a threat to human health or the environment; or - (iii) Action under another authority is appropriate.
+- (a) Except as provided under (b) of this subsection, Ecology will complete an initial investigation within ninety days of discovering a release or threatened release or receiving a release report under WAC 173-340-300. - (b) If an independent remedial investigation, interim action, or cleanup action is completed within ninety days of the discovery of a release or threatened release, Ecology will complete an initial investigation by the earlier of the following: - (i) Ninety days after receiving the independent remedial action report required under WAC 173-340-515(4); - (ii) One-hundred and eighty days after discovering a release or threatened release or receiving a release report. - (6) Determinations and next steps.
+Within thirty days of completing the initial investigation, Ecology will make one of the following determinations and take the applicable steps: - (a) No release or threatened release occurred.
+In this case, Ecology will notify the owner and operator in writing of its determination; - (b) A release or threatened release occurred, but does not pose a threat to human health or the environment that requires remedial action under state cleanup law.
+This determination must be based on factors other than performance of remedial action.
+In this case, Ecology will notify the owner and operator in writing of its determination; - (c) A release or threatened release occurred that posed a threat to human health or the environment, but no further remedial action is necessary under state cleanup law to address that threat based on the criteria in WAC 173-340-330(5)(b).
+In this case, Ecology will take the following steps: - Perform a site hazard assessment and ranking in accordance with WAC 173-340-320; - List the site on Ecology's no further action sites list in accordance with WAC 173-340-335(2); - (iii) Make any initial investigation report publicly available on Ecology's website; - (iv) Notify the owner and operator in writing of Ecology's determination; and - (v) Notify the public of Ecology's determination in the Contaminated Site Register under WAC 173-340-600(7).
+The notice must include instructions on how to sign up for electronic alerts about the site under WAC 173-340-600(6); - (d) A release or threatened release may have occurred that poses a threat to human health or the environment, and further remedial action is necessary under state cleanup law to confirm the threat.
+In this case, Ecology will take the steps specified under (e) of this subsection;